begriffs/microservice-template/README.md

 1. Sign up for Amazon Web Services free tier [here](http://aws.amazon.com/free/).
-    It is **extremely important** to ensure the region in your Amazon Web Console is set to "N. California" or future steps will fail mysteriously.
+    It is **extremely important** to ensure the region in your Amazon Web Console is set to "N. California" as the defaults are all configured to use this region in future steps.
+If you decide to use a different region you will need to specify the region in future steps when noted.

 2. Create Amazon IAM credentials for deployment.
     Assuming you are signed into the AWS console, visit the [user